About the Clinic

 Make an Appointment

 The cost for the running injury clinic is $120 per runner, $100 for Arcadia-associated individuals, and $50 for all students (college, high school, or middle school) with valid school ID.
-All funds will go to the Arcadia University Department of Physical Therapy.
+All proceeds raised support the Arcadia University Department of Physical Therapy.
 For more information or to schedule an appointment, please contact Dr. Brian Eckenrode at firstname.lastname@example.org or 215-572-2097.